BUZDOLAPCI/AssumeZero-Bot/README.md

     "admins": [string],
     // Whether the chat has Easter eggs muted (true by default) "muted": bool,
+    // Whether the chat has Easter eggs muted (true by default) "tellmewhystate": string,
     // A map from user IDs to stored Spotify playlist objects, which have these props:
     // name, id, user, uri
     "playlists": {string: playlistObj},